This post may contain compensated links. For more informaion read our disclaimer here.

 A visit to Point Lonsdale wouldn’t be the same without a stroll along the pier.
-Where you can have a chat with local fishermen and be rewarded with sublime views of the lighthouse and surrounding coastline.
+Where you can have a chat with local fishermen and enjoy sublime views of the lighthouse and surrounding coastline.

 With the roar of the surf, coastal town vibe, and ocean breezes, Ocean Grove has been a favourite with families for generations.

 Situated on the southern coast of the Bellarine Peninsula, the town is surrounded by wineries, pristine beaches, and golf courses.
 There’s a wide selection of shopping facilities to choose from including major supermarkets, restaurants, cafes and speciality shops.

 2) You Can Treat Yourself At Wineries and Breweries

 You won’t go thirsty on the Bellarine Peninsula where you’ll be spoiled for choice with locally made beers, ciders, and speciality wines.

 Flying Brick Cider House

 Named for the yellow-tailed black cockatoo – a local bird with the nickname “Flying Brick” – the Flying Brick Cider House’s retro-inspired venue is popular with locals.

 All Flying Brick ciders are produced naturally using traditional methods.
 Pressing and fermenting local Victorian apples and Packham Pears.
 The range comprises three core ciders – Original, Draught and Pear.

 Sit outside on the lawn and share a tasting plate with friends while enjoying live music and a refreshing cider.